 Simply put, response time refers to the amount of time it takes a pixel to shift from one colour to another.
 Response time is measured in milliseconds (ms).
 The faster the shift between active and inactive pixels, the less screen lag and motion blur the viewer will see.

-Generally, LED TVs have slower response time because they illuminate clusters of pixels as opposed to individual pixels.
-The faster OLED screens can turn individual pixels on and off at a faster rate.
+Generally, LED TVs have slower response times because they illuminate clusters of pixels as opposed to individual pixels.
+The faster OLED screens can turn individual pixels on and off at a higher rate.

-There are benefits and drawbacks to any electronic device, and that holds true for LED and OLED televisions.
-LEDs are the clear winner when it comes to screen size choice, screen brightness, cost, and energy consumption.
-OLEDs are more expensive, but provide superior black levels, contrast ratio, and viewing angle.
+LEDs are the clear winner when it comes to screen size choice, screen brightness, cost and energy consumption.
+OLEDs are more expensive, but provide superior black levels, contrast ratio and viewing angle.
 Consider each feature and how important it is to you.

 Choosing the right TV display technology is an important decision for you and your family.
 We hope this article has equipped you with the knowledge you need to make an informed choice.
-Be sure to browse Walmart Canada’s vast selection of TVs to find the perfect set at any budget.
+Be sure to browse our vast selection of TVs to find the perfect set at any budget.